jdereg/java-util/README.md

 Version History
 * 1.20.0
  * `TrackingMap` added.
-Create this map around any type of Map, and it will track which keys are accessed via .get(), .containsKey(), or .put() when it overwrites a value already associated to the key.
+Create this map around any type of Map, and it will track which keys are accessed via .get(), .containsKey(), or .put() (when put overwrites a value already associated to the key).
 Provided by @seankellner.
 * 1.19.3
  * Bug fix: `CaseInsensitiveMap.entrySet()` - calling `entry.setValue(k, v)` while iterating the entry set, was not updating the underlying value.
 This has been fixed and test case added.
 * 1.19.2